iaincollins/structured-data-testing-tool/README.md

 * Any schemas found that are have built-in support are automatically tested by default.
 * You can define your own re-useable custom presets for testing any schema.
 * API can be used with a headless browser to test Structured Data injected by client side JavaScript (e.g. via Google Tag Manager).
+* Can return list of all valid Schema.org schemas

 This tool uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).